jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Operation-Guide/Account-Management/Create-Account.md

 # Create Account

-Each Greenplum instance can create a high permission account through the Console, through which other accounts can be created.
+Each JDW instance can create a high permission account through the Console, through which other accounts can be created.

 ## Preconditions